vestrel00/contacts-android/docs/profile/insert-profile.md

 For more info, read about [Blank contacts](./../entities/about-blank-contacts.md).

+> ℹ️ This may affect performance.
+When this is set to false, the API executes extra lines of code to
+> check if RawContacts are blank or not, which may result in a slight performance hit.
+You can
+> disable this internal check, perhaps increasing insertion speed, by setting this to true.

 ## Blank data are not inserted

 Blank data are data entities that have only null, empty, or blank primary value(s).
 Blanks are